Deployment topologies for every security posture.

 Zero network.
 Zero cloud.
 Everything on your machine.

 The simplest and most private deployment option.
 Piixie Desktop ships with a bundled local LLM that handles all PII detection and anonymization directly on the user's machine.
-No internet connection is required at any point in the pipeline -- not for installation, not for model downloads after initial setup, and not for processing documents.

 This topology is ideal for air-gapped environments, classified document handling, individual practitioners working with sensitive client data, and any situation where data must never leave the device.
 The bundled LLM is optimized for PII detection and runs efficiently on consumer hardware, including laptops without dedicated GPUs.